SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 This attack is using AWS Lambda function:
-1. Search abd find an account number isng the policy parameter using policy condition key called “s3:ResourceAccount”
+1. Search and find an account number with policy parameter which is using policy condition key called “s3:ResourceAccount”
-2. Find account number and other hidden metadata for the s3 bucket instance attacked in order to look legit later on.
+2. Iteratively Find account number using wildcard match on the s3:ResourceAccount condition on the s3 bucket instance attacked in order to look legit later part of the attack.

 ## Prerequisites: What you need